trashkollector/ComfyUI-Speaker-Isolation-Community/README.md

 <img width="1368" height="895" alt="fred" src="https://github.com/user-attachments/assets/587e74f2-3a07-44a0-85ee-7aedc7d0f9eb" />

 Workflow coming soon ...

-What did we do?
-We took audio from an old sitcom, used this node to chop up the audio into segments. then we added video to all the audio segments.
+We took audio from an old sitcom and used this node to chop up the audio into segments. then we added video to all the audio segments.